“With age comes wisdom.”

 Prayer

-Prayer is a central part of my life and the guilt and grief that I beat myself up about when wasting so much time on Social Media is slowly coming to an end.
-Praying has lead me into another realm of wisdom.
-I no longer get all worked up about the problems of the world, especially what our country is currently enduring.
+Praying has led me into another realm of wisdom entirely.
+I no longer get worked up about the problems of the world, or what our country is currently enduring.
 Through the wisdom of God, new spiritual portals of faith have opened up for me at a deeper level.
-For example, many times when praying for a person or a major concern the Lord will give me a vision of the situation.
-With the vision, I can go deeper into prayer.

 Peace

-Yes, I still get all worked up about many things, but I quickly come to my senses.
+Yes, I still get all worked up about things — but I quickly come to my senses.
 It is almost as if the Lord is telling me, “Snap out of it!”
-Then something indescribable happens: peace comes over me like a warm blanket from heaven covering my cold thoughts of this world.
-I can attest to the many times God has kindly reminded me of some uncharitable act, for which I either apologize or repent.
-Undoubtedly I am a sinner, but I can imagine the pearly gates ahead of me and I want nothing more than to please God.
+And then something indescribable happens: peace comes over me like a warm blanket from heaven, covering all my cold thoughts about this world.

 Growing With Wisdom